EthanArbuckle/ios-rendering-docs/README.md

 The `contextId` property of a `CAContext` is a unique 32-bit integer that serves as the critical bridge between an application's UI and the system's rendering infrastructure:

 *   **Render Server Identification:** It's how the Render Server (a separate system process) identifies and manages the specific drawing surface associated with that part of the application's UI.
-*   **Inter-Process Referencing:** System services like FrontBoard use this `contextID` to refer to and manipulate an application's renderable content without needing direct access to the app's `CALayer` objects.
+*   **Inter-Process Referencing:** System services (like FrontBoard within SpringBoard) use this `contextID` to refer to and manipulate an application's renderable content without needing direct access to the app's `CALayer` objects.
 This enables remote hosting and scene management.
 *   **Event Routing:** BackBoardServices uses the `contextID` of the focused window/layer to route touch and other hardware events to the correct application and specific part of its UI.

 For standard applications, the context associated with a `UIWindow` is effectively a remote rendering target managed by the system, where rendering commands are sent to the Render Server for compositing.

 ### 3. Scene Management Architecture

-While `CAContext` provides a renderable surface, the *management* of an application's overall presence on screen, its lifecycle, and its interaction with other UI elements is handled at a higher level by "Scenes," orchestrated by the FrontBoard framework using a client-server architecture.
+While `CAContext` provides a renderable surface, the *management* of an application's overall presence on screen, its lifecycle, and its interaction with other UI elements is handled at a higher level by "Scenes," orchestrated by FrontBoard using a client-server architecture.

 #### 3.1.
 The Scene Abstraction and Client-Server Model